cityofaustin/atd-data-lake/docs/platform_setup.md

 ### Increasing Swap Space

-At earlier times, it had been found that Docker containers unexpectedly failed at random time for no explainable reason when certain ETL processes were run.
+At earlier times, it had been found that Docker containers unexpectedly failed at random times for no explainable reason when certain ETL processes were run.
 The solution was to increase the amount of RAM available.
 The theory is that there had been a need for short periods of "peak memory" to be allocated that exceeded the RAM available on the EC2 instance.
-Swap space solves that problem at the expense of disk space.
+Swap space solves that problem at the expense of disk space and performance.

 The webpage at [https://www.netweaver.uk/create-swap-file-centos-7/](https://www.netweaver.uk/create-swap-file-centos-7/) is adapted here.